 Open Main Chat

 Use Open Main Chat from the project board or the project sidebar.
-Jaidu opens the host-side main workspace and starts or resumes a Codex thread.
+Jaidu opens the host-side main workspace and shows the current writable CLI Thread for that project root.

 What Main Chat Can Do